rust-lang/rust/doc/rust.md

 the language: possible features that can be combined or omitted.
 We aim to keep the size and complexity of the language under control.

-**Note on grammar:** The grammar for Rust given in this document is rough and very incomplete; only a modest number of sections have accompanying grammar rules.
-Formalizing the grammar accepted by the Rust parser is ongoing work, but future versions of this document will contain a complete grammar.
-Moreover, we hope that this grammar will be extracted and verified as LL(1) by an automated grammar-analysis tool, and further tested against the Rust sources.
-Preliminary versions of this automation exist, but are not yet complete.
+> **Note:** This manual is very out of date.
+The best source of Rust
+> documentation is currently the tutorial.

+> **Note:** The grammar for Rust given in this document is rough and
+> very incomplete; only a modest number of sections have accompanying grammar
+> rules.
+Formalizing the grammar accepted by the Rust parser is ongoing work,
+> but future versions of this document will contain a complete
+> grammar.
+Moreover, we hope that this grammar will be extracted and verified
+> as LL(1) by an automated grammar-analysis tool, and further tested against the
+> Rust sources.
+Preliminary versions of this automation exist, but are not yet
+> complete.

 # Notation